Rahat-1222/Business-Insight-360/README.md

 **4 .**   **Supply Chain** - Monitors supply chain efficiency with key metrics such as forecast accuracy, inventory levels, and net errors.

 **5 .**  **Executive View** - Provides leadership with a clear picture of overall organizational performance.

+## 🔎 Tools and Techniques
+✔ **Power BI:** Served as the primary tool for developing interactive dashboards and visualizations.

+✔ **SQL:** Data retrieval and exploration from a MySQL database.

+✔ **Excel:** My handy assistant for managing extra data and keeping track of everything.

+✔ **DAX (Data Analysis Expressions):** Employed within Power BI to create complex calculations and measures.

+✔ **Power Query:** Used to clean, transform, and load data from various sources into Power BI and Excel.

+✔ **Conditional Formatting:** Applied within Power BI and Excel to highlight key data points and trends.

+-----------Thank you for reading about the AtliQ Hardware Business Insight Dashboard project.
+We hope this documentation provides valuable insights into the tools and methodologies used to achieve our objectives-------🏁